Shopping for the Holidays

 9 things you can do instead of buying Christmas gifts this year:

-Instead of spending money on gifts, start a rainy day fund — you know, the one you tell yourself you’re gonna start every year, but don’t quite get to it.
+Instead of spending money on gifts, start a rainy day fund.
+You know, the one you tell yourself you’re gonna start every year, but don’t quite get to it.
 Start the new year stress-free with a nice little buffer.
 Instead of dealing with buyer’s remorse over all the money you spent over the holiday, feel relief that you will be covered (or at least cushioned) when the unexpected arises.
 Or start an emergency fund for someone else.
-Start a savings for your child, whether they’re a toddler or tween.
+Start a savings for your child, whether they’re a toddler or a tween.

 This time of year, it’s so easy to fall into the trap of buying presents on credit.
-We get caught up in the joy of the season, and believe the spirit of Christmas will somehow magically pay everything off when the new year comes ‘round.
+We get caught up in the joy of the season, and believe the spirit of Christmas will somehow magically pay everything off when the New Year comes ‘round.
 A sweet thought — but unrealistic nonetheless.
 Avoid accumulating more debt at all costs, and stick to what you have.
-Even better — pay out a few more bucks on your existing bills.
+Even better — pay out a few more bucks on your existing bills, if you can swing it.
 Think of the weight lifted off of your shoulders when realizing how each balance is going down, and will be eventually paid off.

 A few years ago, my sister and I decided to honor this tradition in a slightly different way.
-Each year we buy each other a really cheap (like a dollar) ornament, and that’s how we exchange gifts.
-From gaudy cards to cheapo ornaments, it’s the love behind it that counts.
+Each year we buy each other a really cheap (like a dollar) Christmas tree ornament, and that’s how we exchange gifts.
+From gaudy cards to cheap-o ornaments, it’s the love behind it that counts.

-Each year, when the holidays roll around, my older son waxes nostalgic about years past.
+Each year, when the holidays roll around, my older step-son waxes nostalgic about years past.
 He’s a big mush, but you’d never know it from looking at him.
-He’s a tall, broad-chested 25-year-old, with a heart of pure gold.
-And whenever we’re all gathered around the holiday table, he loves to bring up old anecdotes from his childhood, stories about his beloved grandfather who passed 15 years ago, and stories his grandmother has told us about his father when he was a boy.
+He’s a tall, broad-chested almost-thirty-year-old, with a heart of pure gold.
+And whenever we’re gathered around the holiday table, he loves to bring up old anecdotes from his childhood.
+Stories about his beloved grandfather who passed many years ago.
+And stories his grandmother told us about his father when he was a boy.
 It’s always the same stories, but we all enjoy the recollection and stroll down memory lane.

 And some time in the not-so-distant future, once he has a family of his own, I predict these stories will expand and continue to live on.